Laws & Requirements

 • Legally competent

-• Have an approved home study
+• Have an approved home study.
+A home study is also sometimes referred to as a pre-placement report.

-Adoption Laws at-a-Glance
+Adoption Laws at a Glance

-These listings provide a quick overview of specific sections of Washington State's code.
+These listings provide a basic overview of specific sections of Washington state's code.
 Additional information on these topics may be in other sections of a State's code as well as in agency regulations, case law, and informal practices and procedures.
-If you are interested in interpretation of specific statutory provisions, you should consult with professionals familiar with the statutes' implementation.

 Consent to Adoption